isabella232/lessonly.github.io/_styleguide/react.md

 What happens if there's more than one component defined in a file?
 First, leave a comment at the top of the file so that others reading the code will easily know that this file does not follow the standard convention.
 Second, before settling on a name for your file, talk to the team to ensure you've choosen the most descriptive name.

-**Note:** Not previous files are named according to what the component is named.
+**Note:** Not all previous files are named according to what the component is named.
 If you're searching for something, you may want to do a global search rather than just search file names.

 ### Component Name and File Name
 Going forward, we prefer that all component names must match the file name.
 Additionally, imported name must match filename unless import collision.